SpecBind/specbind/docs/Using-Tokens.md

 |------|--------|
 | Given, When, Then | I ensure token \<token name\> matches rule \<rule\> with value \<check value\> |

 The *token name* variable is the name of the token. *rule* is the comparison you want to use against the *check value*.
-In most cases this is _equals_, but you can use any comparison step used in [[verification|Verifying Steps]].
+In most cases this is _equals_, but you can use any comparison step used in [verification](Verifying Steps.md).

 ### Getting or Setting Token Values In Code ###